GomezH30/Self-Driving-Car-Engineer/P3_Sensor Fusion and Object Tracking/writeup.md

 ### 4. Can you think of ways to improve your tracking results in the future?

-- Use a bicycle model to represent the system
+- Use a bicycle model to represent the system.
 - Use different pretrained neural networks to compare tracking performance.